leegee1080/Quest-Dream/README.md

 - [ ] art for attack damage telegraph, 3 skulls for 3 damage
 - [ ] deco tiles to rooms
 - [ ] change outer walls and the premade tiles to be spikes
+- [ ] consumable and money counter in the middle of the map screen